Gastritis: Symptoms, Causes, and Support Strategies

 Autoimmune gastritis is a form of gastritis caused by an autoimmune reaction where your immune system attacks healthy cells in your stomach lining by mistake (3).
 According to a 2016 study published in Wiener Medizinische Wochenschrift (1946), autoimmune gastritis may be connected to a deficiency in vitamin B12 and iron (13).

-Low vitamin B12 levels can result in a pernicious anemia that can increase the reduction of the secretariat of gastric acid and absorption.
+Low vitamin B12 levels can result in pernicious anemia that can increase the reduction of the secretariat of gastric acid and absorption.
 While we don’t know what the exact cause of autoimmune gastritis is, however, it is more common in people with type 1 diabetes, autoimmune thyroiditis, Addison’s disease, vitiligo, and other autoimmune diseases.

 Nutrient Deficiencies